Fans Took Over Twitter During The Billboard Music Awards & Their Reactions Are Everything

 It looks like his fans were equally proud of his performance.

-Finally, to the delight of graduating teens everywhere, Macklemore and Ke$ha will take the stage to perform their nostalgic track "Good Old Days."
+Finally, to the delight of graduating teens everywhere, Macklemore and Ke$ha took the stage to perform their nostalgic track "Good Old Days."
 The performance took place just down the Las Vegas Strip from the MGM Grand Garden Arena at the Toshiba Plaza outside T-Mobile Arena.

 The 2018 BBMAs were broadcast live on May 20 on NBC.